Halloween Safety 2016

-Halloween brings out the darker side of some people, and it is this dark side that requires everyone in law enforcement to be on their toes.
-While our dispatchers frantically answer 911 calls, our police officers race from call to call to keep people from hurting each other or someone else.
+In last week’s column I shared ideas about how to choose (or make) safe Halloween costumes.
+This week, I’m sharing tips to keep you and your trick-or-treaters safe on Halloween.
+As you can imagine, Halloween is not Ukiah Police Department’s (UPD’s) favorite holiday.
+It tends to bring out the darker side of some people, and it is this dark side that requires everyone in law enforcement to be on their toes.
+While our dispatchers frantically answer 911 calls, our police officers race from call to call to keep people from hurting each other or causing mayhem.

-Please do not allow your child to carry a toy weapon that looks real as part of a costume.
+One of the most important safety tips I can offer on Halloween night is not to use realistic replica weapons as part of a Halloween costume.
 Toy guns, swords, or knives should only be allowed if it is obvious that they are, in fact, toys.
-Heartbreaking cases of kids carrying replica weapons have ended with kids being injured or killed because the toy was mistaken for a real weapon.
+Heartbreaking cases of kids carrying replica guns have ended with kids being injured or killed because the toy was mistaken for a real weapon.

 If your children go trick-or-treating, please make sure a responsible adult is present.
-Stick to neighborhoods you know and bring a flashlight.
-If the costume doesn’t have reflective properties, add reflective tape – this will help cars see children if they dart into the street.
+Stick to neighborhoods you are familiar with and bring a flashlight.
+If the costume doesn’t have reflective properties, add reflective tape—this will help cars see children when they run into the street.

-If a mask obscures your child’s vision, have your child pull the mask on for the trick-or-treat moment, and then remove it to avoid trips or falls on poorly lit sidewalks.
+If a mask obscures your child’s vision, have your child pull the mask over his or her face for the trick-or-treat moment, and then remove it to avoid falls on poorly lit sidewalks.

 Never Go Into a Home

-Trick-or-Treaters (and the adults who supervise them) should not go inside a stranger’s home, even for a minute.
+Trick-or-treaters (and the adults who supervise them) should never go inside a stranger’s home, even for a minute.

 Safe Driving in Neighborhoods

 Exercise extreme caution when driving around on Halloween after dark.
-Be on the alert for excited youngsters darting out into traffic, who may have their vision obscured by a mask.
+Be on the alert for excited youngsters darting out into traffic—their attention is often diverted and sometimes their vision is obscured by a mask.

 • Drive slowly and cautiously.